 How do you recommend she change her diet to include iron without resorting to vegetables, grains and beans rich in Vitamin K?

 If your friend has iron deficiency anemia this needs to be investigated further.
-There can be many causes but one concern is chronic bleeding.
-This can happen with young women who are still menstruating for example.
+There can be many causes, but one concern is chronic bleeding.
+This can happen with young women who are still menstruating, for example.
 The blood loss leads to the body's iron stores being used up.
 Another problem could be slow bleeding somewhere inside the intestine that is not being seen but is leading to the iron deficiency.
 With the use of Coumadin® (warfarin) this is especially of concern.

 If the causes for bleeding are ruled out, then replacing iron with supplements is a good idea.
 This will provide an adequate supply of iron daily.
 It is true that many of the green leafy vegetables that have a lot of iron also have a lot of Vitamin K. As you say there is a balancing act involved in eating foods that are higher in Vitamin K. Here is a list from the FDA of foods that are high in iron.

 If your friend is going to increase the amount of Vitamin K in her diet she should speak with her physician.
 The changes should be monitored closely because as one eats more foods that are high in Vitamin K more Coumadin® (warfarin) may be needed.
 The key is to eat about the same amount of foods that have Vitamin K in them each day so that the levels are stable.
 This will help with keeping the INR stable.